Broadway star Kristin Chenoweth has announced via Wa...

 Outside of the theatre Holden is best known as a judge on ITV’s Britain’s Got Talent from 2007 to present.
 She has also appeared in many TV roles throughout the years, starting her TV career as Carmen in EastEnders in 1994.
 Her role as Mel in the hit comedy Kiss Me Kate enabled Amanda to become a household name as a TV actress.
 Whereas more recently Holden has been working as a presenter for TV shows such as This Morning and Dispatches and has appeared in several films.

-In October 2016 she will be appearing as Vera in Stepping Out at The Richmond Theatre.
+In October 2016 she will appearing as Vera in Stepping Out at The Richmond Theatre, as well as a UK Tour.

-In December 2016 Holden returns to the theatre to play The Fairy Godmother in The London Palladium’s Cinderella.
+In December 2016 Holden returned to the theatre to play The Fairy Godmother in The London Palladium’s Cinderella.
 Starring alongside Paul O’Grady, Julian Clary, Lee Mead and Nigel Havers.
-Cinderella will run from 9 December 2016 to 15 January 2017.
+Cinderella.
+In spring 2017, Holden took on the role of Vera in Stepping Out as the show transferred to the Vaudeville Theatre.

 Selected London & West End Stage Appearances